kaishin/redalemeden.com/content/posts/2011-10-12-invisible-computers/index.md

 ![Siri screenshots](siri-tap.jpg) _Siri on iOS 6_

-I've given this some thoguht, and I agree that good interfaces should not compete for user attention.
+I've given this some thought, and I agree that good interfaces should not compete for user attention.
 But then, the computer he imagined talking to is certainly not one you can fit in your pocket.
-From that angle, we are by all means moving one step closer to invisibile computers.
+From that angle, we are by all means moving one step closer to invisible computers.

 [^1]: Perspectives.
 [Interactions] issue 1 (January 1994)